ztyyLV/web-twain-docs/faq/http-insecure-websites-in-chromium-browser.md

 noTitleIndex: true
 needAutoGenerateSidebar: true
 title: How to resolve Dynamic Web TWAIN doesn't work on insecure public websites in Chrome v94
-keywords: Dynamic Web TWAIN, Troubleshooting, Chrome 94 issue, HTTP website, Edge 94 issue,
+keywords: Dynamic Web TWAIN, Troubleshooting, Chrome 94 issue, HTTP website, Edge 94 issue
 breadcrumbText: How to resolve if Dynamic Web TWAIN doesn't work on insecure public websites in Chrome v94
 description: How to resolve if Dynamic Web TWAIN doesn't work on insecure public websites in Chrome v94
 ---